 “Would you buy an expensive luxury car you could not afford?”
-Moon asks.
+Moon asked.
 “No, that would be crazy!”

-Students must not insist on attending universities they cannot afford and parents must not support the idea that it is OK for their children to take on six-figure student loan debt, Moon said.
+Students must not insist on attending universities they cannot afford and parents must not support the idea that it is OK for their children to take on six-figure student loan debt, he said.

-“One of the best life lessons a parent can teach their children is how to responsibly manage money,” Moon said.
+“One of the best life lessons that parents can teach their children is how to responsibly manage money,” Moon said.
 “Guiding a student to attend a college they can afford and be responsible when it comes to borrowing money is a valuable life lesson for the student — perhaps even more valuable than attending a prestigious, expensive university.”